Shivam-Dave/Salesine-Log-Create-Update-Delete-/README.md

     - Role-based access control for administrative tasks.
     - Integration with third-party services (e.g., email verification).
-    - Enhanced frontend design using modern frameworks like React or Vue.js.

-- **License**
-    - This project is licensed under the MIT License.
 - **Contributions**
    - Contributions are welcome!
 Feel free to fork the repository and submit pull requests.